datawire/ambassador-docs/docs/1.11/topics/using/dev-portal.md

       - aws-demo            ## matches all the services in the `aws-demo` namespace
                             ## (note that Mappings must contain a `docs` attribute)
 ```

+> Note:
+>
+> The free and unlicensed versions of `Ambassador Edge Stack` only support documentation for five services in the `DevPortal`.
+> When you start publishing documentation for more services to your `DevPortal`, keep in mind that you will not see more than 5 OpenAPI documents even if you have more than 5 services properly configured to report their OpenAPI specifications.
+> For more information on extending the number of services in your `DevPortal` please contact sales via our [pricing information page](https://www.getambassador.io/editions/).

 #### <a href="#styling"></a>Styling the `DevPortal`